Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 Paralleling the risk management system, the Schaeffler Group has a system of internal controls over financial reporting (ICS) ensuring the accuracy of the accounting system and the related financial reporting.

-Conceptual and process-related requirements and deadlines as well as analyses and reasonability checks at the corporate level ensure that the separate and consolidated financial statements of Schaeffler AG are compiled, prepared, and issued in accordance with IFRS, to a high level of quality, and on time.
+Conceptual and process-related requirements and deadlines as well as analyses and reasonability checks at group and company level ensure that the separate and consolidated financial statements of Schaeffler AG are compiled, prepared, and issued in accordance with the law, to a high level of quality, and on time.

 The following significant features of the system of internal controls over financial reporting have been implemented within the Schaeffler Group as part of this process: